Taking the written exams online - guidance

 16. What about reasonable adjustments?
 Can I have extra time?

 Most reasonable adjustments can be catered such as increased font size, additional time, and rest breaks.
 Please refer to the examination regulations for guidance on reasonable adjustments.
 The normal process will apply: Each request for reasonable adjustments will be considered on an individual basis and agreed upon formally prior to the test.
 If you have special requirements, please contact the exams team directly.

 17. What if I am slow at typing?

 The Final CRQ examination only requires short answers therefore candidates should not anticipate an issue with timing.
 Typing will also remove the legibility issues associated with handwriting.
 You will not be penalised for poor spelling but should ensure that the answer you wish to put is recognisable.
 If you require adjustments for a computer-based exam such as additional time, you will need an educational psychologist assessment with recommendations for adjustments to support your request.
 This should be submitted to the College on application.

 You cannot accidentally shut down the test once our secure computer lockdown feature is turned on so the only way to end the test is by actually submitting it.
-You have the option to submit the test at any point and there is a double confirm (ie “Are you sure you wish to end the test?”).
-Like a pen and paper test, you can end the test early if you wish.
+You have the option to submit the test at any point and there is a double confirmation (i.e. “Are you sure you wish to end the test?”).
+You can submit your test before the total test time has elapsed if you wish.